AdobeDocs/analytics.en/help/components/cda/overview.md

 Cross-Device Analytics is a feature that transforms Analytics from a device-centric view to a person-centric view.
 As a result, analysts can understand user behavior that crosses browsers, devices, or apps.
 Adobe supports two overarching workflows to link device data together:

+* [**Field-based stitching**](field-based-stitching.md): Recommended stitching option because it uses only deterministic matching to link devices together.
-* [**Field-based stitching**](field-based-stitching.md): Allows you to choose an Analytics variable as a base for cross-device stitching in a virtual report suite.
-Uses deterministic matching to link devices together.
-Adobe recommends using field-based stitching for most deterministic matching use cases.
+Allows you to choose an Analytics variable as a base for cross-device stitching in a virtual report suite.
 * [**Device graph**](device-graph.md): CDA communicates with a device graph to stitch devices together.
 The co-op graph uses both deterministic and probabilistic matching.

 >[!NOTE]